Remember the good ol’ days when GKP was awesome?

 Enter a keyword, and you will see the relative popularity of that search query over the past 12 months.

-To demonstrate how this can be useful, let’s check the Google Trends data for “protein powder.”
+To show how this can be useful, let’s check the Google Trends data for “protein powder.”

-It looks like the search popularity of this query is relatively stable throughout the year.
+It looks like the search popularity of this query is quite stable throughout the year.

-But if you look closely, you’ll see that there is a gradual decline between August and December, with popularity spiking in January.
+But if we look closely, we can see that there is a gradual decline between August and December, with popularity spiking in January.

 This is likely because many people are on a ‘health kick’ in January.